pooyavahidi/content/ai/ai_machine_learning_overview.md

+---
+date: "2024-04-03"
+draft: false
+title: "AI and Machine Learning Overview"
-# AI and Machine Learning Overview
+description: "An overview to AI and Machine Learning key concepts, neural networks, and the ML development workflow."
+tags:
+    - "AI"
+---

 **Machine Learning (ML):** A way of achieving AI, where the machine learns from data to make predictions or decisions without being explicitly programmed.

 Machine learning is a subfield of artificial intelligence (AI).